Swayam0407/Question1/README.md

 # CloudX Landing Page

-This is a simple landing page project used to demonstrate Git branching, merging, and merge conflict resolution.
+This landing page is developed by Swayam to demonstrate a Git merge workflow with a focus on the hero section content.